Published on 27 Sep 2022 11:02 pm (UK Time)

 In addition to being floored by Jersey Joe Walcott, he was put down by Buddy Baer, Tony Galento, and Jimmy Braddock in championship contests, and by Max Schmeling twice before, and by Rocky Marciano after returning as champion.

-He grossed $4,626,721.69 during his fighting career, yet following his retirement he owed more than a million dollars in taxes to the U.S Government due to the loss of his fortune in poor investments and high living.
+He grossed $4,626,721.69 during his fighting career, yet following the retirement he owed more than a million dollars in taxes to the U.S Government due to the loss of his fortune in poor investments and high living.

 Louis was not the last of the champs in a million-dollar gate promotion.